 China is a fabulous breeding ground for contemporary artists, who have conquered the market of art in the 2000s.
-Sometimes provocative, sometimes players, but never lacking inspiration, their creations are constantly surprising us.
-For this Chinese New Year, Artsper offers you a non-exhaustive selection of Chinese artist that you should follow, whether renowned or emerging artist, you should not miss their latest creations.
+Sometimes provocative, sometimes playful, but never lacking inspiration, their works are constantly surprising us.
+Here is a list of Chinese artist that you should definitely be following.
+Whether renowned or emerging artist, you shouldn’t miss their latest creations.

 #1 AI WEIWEI : THE MOST ENGAGED

 Copyright © Ai Weiwei